 Since its founding in 1630, the city of Boston has been profoundly shaped by the religious communities that call it home.
-While the Freedom Trail commemorates many of the city’s earliest Christian influences, including Christ Church in the City of Boston (the famed “Old North Church” of Henry Wadsworth Longfellow’s poem “The Midnight Ride of Paul Revere”), the city’s religious landscape is today much more diverse.
+While the Freedom Trail commemorates many of the city’s earliest Christian influences, including Christ Church in the City of Boston (the famed “Old North Church” of Henry Wadsworth Longfellow’s poem “The Midnight Ride of Paul Revere”), the city’s religious landscape is much more diverse today.
 Nearly fifty Islamic centers, almost forty Hindu temples, over ninety Buddhist groups, six gurdwaras, and small but vital communities of Jains, Zoroastrians, the headquarters of the Unitarian Universalist Association, and practitioners of Afro-Caribbean traditions make their home in Greater Beantown.

-Catholic immigrants began streaming into the city as the Irish Potato Famine of the 1840s devasted their homeland.
+Catholic immigrants began streaming into the city as the Irish Potato Famine of the 1840s devastated their homeland.
 Around the same time, Ohabei Shalom (“Lovers of Peace”), the first Jewish congregation in Massachusetts and the second in the nation, was formed.
 Although a temple was not built until 1851, historical records indicate a Jewish presence in Boston since the mid-seventeenth century.
 Today, these communities continue to thrive in Greater Boston.
 As of 2000, 48 percent of Bostonians identified themselves as Catholic, making the diocese one of the largest in the world.
 By 2004, over 100 Jewish organizations and synagogues were serving the city’s vibrant Jewish community which is comprised of nearly 200,000 people.

 Following federal immigration reform in 1965, many immigrants were attracted to Boston for its leadership in the higher education, bio-tech, and health care sectors.
 Hindu temples range from purpose-built South Asian style mandirs such as Sri Lakshmi Temple in Ashland to adapted-use spaces such as Braj Mandir, a temple in Holbrook that makes its home in a renovated Friendly’s restaurant.